alvidofaisal/TurboMart/PRD.md

    - Clear separation between mock and real data sources

 These optimizations ensure that users always see real data from the database in production, with appropriate loading states during data fetching.

+### UI/UX Optimizations

+TurboMart implements several advanced UI/UX optimizations to enhance the user experience:

+1. **Brand-Aligned Styling**:
+   - Rich gradient backgrounds that reflect the "speed" theme
+   - Dynamic color transitions in the header that match the product imagery
+   - Consistent color palette throughout the application for brand cohesion

+2. **Resilient Image Handling**:
+   - Client-side fallback system for hero images using a dedicated component
+   - CSS-based fallbacks that maintain design integrity when images fail to load
+   - Proper separation between client and server components for robust image rendering

+3. **Streamlined Navigation**:
+   - Simplified header with optimized mobile layouts
+   - Removal of redundant navigation elements for cleaner user experience
+   - Enhanced visual hierarchy to guide users through the interface

+4. **Performance-Focused Design Decisions**:
+   - Lightweight CSS animations that don't impact performance
+   - Strategic use of opacity and color overlays to maintain text readability
+   - Consistent loading states to prevent jarring layout shifts

+These UI/UX enhancements work alongside the technical optimizations to create a cohesive, high-performance shopping experience that maintains visual appeal even under challenging network conditions.

 ## Next Steps